 '''

 tracematch (Flyweight fw, Object arg) {

 sym return_an_obj after returning(fw):

+2

 call(FlyWeight+.new(Object))

+з

 && args(arg);

+4

 sym create_another_obj FlyWeight around:

+\mathbf{5}

 call(FlyWeight+.new(Object))

+6

 && args(arg);

+7

+8

 return_an_obj create_another_obj

-{
+9

+10

+ł

 return fw;

+11

+^{12}

 }

 }

+13

 '''

 We now consider an encoding of the flyweight pattern in pure AspectJ, as displayed below.
-Again this is a minor simplification of the code of Hannemann and Kiczales [17].
+Again this is a minor simplification of the code of Hannemann and Kiczales [15].
 It explicitly maintains a table of those objects that have previously been used as arguments to a flyweight constructor, and the associated object that was returned (lines 2-3).
 An IdentityHashMap is used for this to mimic the object identity behaviour of the tracematch version.
 Then, upon each constructor call (lines 6-7), we check whether a table entry exists for the given argument (line 9).
 If so, the corresponding object is returned (lines 10-11).
 Otherwise, a new object is created, and stored in the table before returning (lines 14-16).

 '''

 aspect FlyWeightAspect {

+1

-private Map constructed Objects
+private Map constructedObjects

+2

 = new IdentityHashMap();

+3

+4

 FlyWeight around(Object arg):

+\mathbf{5}

 call(FlyWeight+.new(Object))

+6

 && args(arg)

+7

 {

+8

 if (constructedObjects.containsKey(arg))

+9

 return (FlyWeight)

+10

 constructedObjects.get(arg);

+11

 else

+12

+13

 FlyWeight fw = proceed(arg);

+14

 constructedObjects.put(arg,fw);

+15

 return fw;

+16

+17

 }

+18

 }

-}
+19

 '''

 The code using a tracematch is marginally shorter, but in our view that is not its main advantage.
-The true merit of the tracematch is that it directly states the programmer's intention, crisp and clear, without a need to encode the es-22 sential idea.
-23 $^{24}$
+The true merit of the tracematch is that it directly states the programmer's intention, crisp and clear, without a need to encode the essential idea.

-Safe iterators.
-Our next example concerns the safe use of iterators.
+Safe iterators Our next example concerns the safe use of iterators.
 It is usually the case that the data source that underlies an iterator may not be changed during the iteration process.
-It is fairly common to explicitly encode that 29 behaviour in the implementation of iterators, by throwing an exception if an iterator is used after the collection has 32 changed, but it would be nicer to specify it as a separate concern, once and for all.
+It is fairly common to explicitly encode that behaviour in the implementation of iterators, by throwing an exception if an iterator is used after the collection has changed, but it would be nicer to specify it as a separate concern, once and for all.

 There are three symbols of interest here: the creation of an iterator on a particular data source (lines 2-4), the next() operation on that same iterator (lines 5-7), and update operations on the given datasource (lines 8-10).
-Then, whenever we see a creation, followed by some iteration steps, one (or more) update(s) and then another iteration step, we know that an error has occurred.
+Then, whenever we see a creation, followed by some iteration steps, an update and then another iteration step, we know that an error has occurred.
 This is captured by the pattern on lines 12-13.

 '''

 tracematch (Iterator i, DataSource ds) {

 1

+sym create_iter after returning(i):

 2

-sym create_iter after returning(i):

 call(Iterator DataSource.iterator())

-з
+3

 && target(ds);

 4

 sym call_next before:

-\mathbf{5}
+5

 call(Object Iterator.next())

 6

 && target(i);

 7

 sym update_source after:

-8

 call( DataSource.update(..))

 9

 && target(ds);

 10

 11

 create_iter call_next

 12

-update_source+ call_next
+update_source call_next

-^{13}
+13

 14

+ł

+throw new

 15

-throw new

-ConcurrentModificationException ();
+ConcurrentModificationException();

 16

 }

 17

 }

 18

 '''